-The threads cannot be stopped with a Java exception: The exceptions are always checked by the framework.
+The thread cannot be stopped with a Java exception: the exceptions are always checked by the framework.

-When an exception occurs in a user method called by an internal thread (for instance paint()), the current UncaughtExceptionHandler receives the exception.
-The behavior of the default handler is to print the stack trace.
+When an exception occurs in a user method called by the internal thread (for instance render()), the current UncaughtExceptionHandler receives the exception.
+When no exception handler is set, a default handler prints the stack trace.